-- > Shoulder of probe placed against tooth

-- Gentle pressure applied to tooth

-- > assess movement in each horizontal plane

-- > assess movement in an vertical (out-of-socket) plane
+- > the end of two probes placed on either side of the tooth - > gentle pressure applied to tooth - > assess movement in each horizontal plane - > assess movement in a vertical (out-of-socket) plane

 2. Explorer: The sharp-tipped explorer is used ONLY on hard tissues.
 It gives visual and tactile information plus an audible metallic 'ting' on catching a rough edge of enamel.